 The code turned out to be nearly universal for all classes of living beings, as were the mechanisms of transcription and translation.
 The genotype was thus reconfigured as a universal repository of genetic information, sometimes also addressed as a genetic program.
 Talk of DNA as embodying genetic “information,” as being the “blueprint of life” which governs public discourse until today, emerged from a peculiar conjunction of the physical and the life sciences during World War II, with Erwin Schrödinger's What is Life? as a source of inspiration (Schrödinger 1944), and cybernetics as the then-leading discipline in the study of complex systems.
 It needs to be stressed, however, that initial attempts to “crack” the DNA code by purely cryptographic means soon ran into a dead end.
 Finally it was biochemists who unraveled the genetic code by the advanced tools of their discipline (Judson 1996; Kay 2000).

 For the further development of the notion of DNA as a “program,” we have to consider an additional third line of experiment, aside from the elucidation of DNA structure and the mechanisms of protein synthesis.
 This line of experiment came out of a fusion of bacterial genetics with the biochemical characterization of an inducible system of sugar metabolizing enzymes.
 It was largely the work of François Jacob and Jacques Monod and led, at the beginning of the 1960s, to the identification of messenger RNA as the mediator between genes and proteins, and to the description of a regulatory model of gene activation, the so called operon-model, in which two classes of genes became distinguished: One class was that of structural genes.
 They were presumed to carry the “structural information” for the production of particular polypeptides.
 The other class was that of regulatory genes.
-They were assumed to be involved in the regulation of the expression of structural information.
+They were assumed to be involved in the regulation of the expression of structural information (how this distinction became challenged recently is discussed in Piro 2011).
 A third element of DNA involved in the regulatory loop of an operon was a binding site, or signal sequence that was not transcribed at all.